Skip to main content

 A template is a master for the design of a product.
 It specifies the changes a customer can make to the product.

-Templates can be provided in two different formats - as a PDF or IDML file.
-The PDF format is used to create unchangeable artworks, whereas the IDML format is a special design language created by Adobe for Adobe InDesign.
+The IDML format is a special design language created by Adobe for Adobe InDesign.
 The acronym IDML stands for InDesign Markup Language, based on XML syntax (specially developed to represent InDesign content).

 When using IDML files as printformer templates, an additional Background PDF (for template configuration in printformer) is required.
 This PDF can contain elements that should not be edited (e.g. background elements, cutting dies).
 At the same time, the background PDF specifies the parameters with which the print data is generated in printformer.